seejwy/skapi-doc/database/README.md

 });
 ```

-With this example, you can fetch information about the "Vote.Beer" index of the "Poll" table and get statistical information on the records.
+With this example, you can fetch information about the "Beer" index of the "Poll" table and get statistical information on the records.

 ### Querying index values